Kristy Wu

 Kristy Wu (born October 11, 1982) is an American retired actress, best known for her recurring role as Chao-Ahn in the TV series Buffy the Vampire Slayer and co-starring as Melissa Wu in Flight 29 Down.
 Other television credits include guest appearances on Joan of Arcadia, Freaks and Geeks, and Moesha.
 Her movie appearances include What's Cooking?, Drive Me Crazy, and Cry Wolf.
-She also co-starred alongside Sara Paxton as one of the Sinister Sisters in the fourth installment in the Disney Channel film series Return to Halloweentown.
+She also co-starred alongside Sara Paxton as one of the Sinister Sisters in the fourth installment in the Disney Channel film series, Halloweentown, Return to Halloweentown.